About This Course

 The RYA Coastal Skipper Platinum Course aims to teach the skills and techniques required to skipper a cruising yacht safely on coastal passages by day and night.

-You will need to have have completed the Yachtmaster Theory course or have knowledge of navigation theory to this level before taking the RYA Coastal Skipper Course.
-There wil be insufficient time to teach you theory during the week.
+You will need to have have completed the Yachtmaster Theory course or have knowledge of navigation theory to this level before taking the RYA Coastal Skipper Platinum Course.
+There will be insufficient time to teach you theory during the week.
 It is also preferable that you have completed the RYA Day Skipper practical Course.
 You can take the RYA Coastal Skipper / Yachtmaster theory as an On-line Theory course.

 The RYA Coastal Skipper Platinum Course must be taken over 5 consecutive days.